MarMarhoun/freelance_work/side_projects/NLP_projs/eda_streamlit/readme.md

 ## Medical images segmentation using deep learning model and streamlit and TensorFlow

 This example demonstrates how to train a deep learning model for medical image segmentation using TensorFlow and the U-Net architecture, and how to deploy it using Streamlit.
 Note that you may need to adjust the code to fit your specific use case and dataset.
 Implement a more sophisticated data augmentation pipeline using Albumentations.
 Use a learning rate scheduler to adjust the learning rate during training.
 Add a callback to save the best model based on validation loss.
 Implement a sliding window approach for inference on high-resolution images.

+## Web App to deploy a resume parser model using streamlit

+The **resume_parser.ipynb** # Project Description:

+To create a web app to deploy a resume parser model using Streamlit, you need to have the following:

+A trained resume parser model (e.g., using Named Entity Recognition or Information Extraction techniques) Streamlit library installed in your Python environment.